Fake Quotes: A-E

 Bring a Friend if You Have One: [George Bernard Shaw: “Am reserving two tickets for you for my premiere.
 Come and bring a friend—if you have one.”]
 WSC: Impossible to be present for the first performance.
 Will attend the second—if there is one.

 - Allegedly over Shaw’s play, “St. Joan,” reported by Kay Halle, Irrepressible Churchill, 116.
-Long thought authentic, this famous exchange of quotes was bluntly denied in writing by both Shaw and Churchill.
+Long believed genuine, this famous exchange was bluntly denied in writing by both Shaw and Churchill.
 Asked to confirm it, Shaw said he would sue if he was ever so quoted; Churchill agreed with him.
-(Churchill Archives Centre, Cambridge).
+(Thanks to Allen Packwood, Director, Churchill Archives Centre, Cambridge.)

 - Allegedly said when unable to contact Lord Catto.
 The Independent, 21 September 2001, reported that this was a staple joke in the financial press.

 - Allegedly 1941.
 According to Elizabeth Longford in Winston Churchill, 1974, Churchill supposedly referred to the fifty aged destroyers loaned Britain by Roosevelt as “cheap and nasty,” startling Harry Hopkins, Roosevelt’s envoy.
 Supposedly Churchill then amended his remark as above.
-There is no other reference to this remark, and it cannot be found in the Hopkins Papers at the FDR Library.
+There is no other reference to this, and it is not in the Hopkins Papers at the FDR Library.

 Cigars and Women: Smoking cigars is like falling in love; first you are attracted to its shape; you stay for its flavour; and you must always remember never, never let the flame go out. • No attribution.